SYNTHETIC. SYNTROPHIC. SYMBIOTIC., 2024-25

 hair, dust, slime, glue, acetate sheet

-with the guidence of Eva Giannakopoulou and Dr. Anja Foerschner
+to those who mentored - Eva Giannakopoulou and Dr. Anja Foerschner

 for Home of Performance Practices